-October is not only National Cyber Security Awareness Month, it's also the time to celebrate Halloween, a time of fun, candy, and costumes.
-Much like trick'r'treaters and other Halloween mischief makers, malware can use 'costumes' to disguise what it is and to trick you into installing it.
-These 'costumes' come in many forms but if you know what to look for, you can avoid the tricks.
+Happy Cyber Security Awareness Month!
+October is not only National Cyber Security Awareness Month, it is also a time celebrate Halloween.
+Just like the disguises the trick'r'treaters wear, malware can use "costumes" to disguise what it is, and tricks you into installing it.
+These disguises come in many forms, but if you know what to look for, you can avoid the tricks.